 What sets human beings apart from all other living species is the unique human characteristic of choosing one action among two or more possible actions.
 In capitalism humans have the maximum freedom of choice; their choices are limited only by restrictions inherent in the laws of nature.
 One may prefer a starry night to a starless night but a human being cannot alter what can be seen in the night sky.

 In socialism human choices are limited by political laws.
-One may prefer to offer his or her services to the general public as a self-employed entrepreneur rather than being confined to working in a state-controlled industry or occupation, but the state does not allow human action in furtherance of such preference.
+One may prefer to offer his or her services to the general public as a self-employed entrepreneur rather than being confined to working in a state-controlled industry or occupation, but the state may not allow human action in furtherance of such preference.
 2

 In totalitarian, collectivist societies such as Russia, China, or Cuba under communism, the pursuit of happiness may motivate a person to emigrate, to leave the country, but the political laws of the state will not allow the freedom to emigrate.
 3